emck-emck/extreme-tic-tac-toe/README.md

 The command to compile the code is "ng build"
-The command to serve a test environment is "ng serve"
+The command to serve a test environment is "ng serve" The command to compile for my website is "ng build --configuration production --base-href /extreme_tic_tac_toe/"

 The next step in this project would be to make a repetitive learning AI, which I'm sure would trump any I've made so far.
 In this case, level 2 AI would be replaced by level 3, and the RL AI would become the new level 3.